behrenhoff/parse-clang-tidy/README.md

 * parse the output of clang-tidy
 * store the result in a sqlite3 database
+* create a single-page website for fulltext search (for small projects only)
-* create a small webpage for better/easier searching
+* create a webapp (using a local webserver) for overview in large projects

 ## Before you begin

 ### Dependencies
 * Perl >= 5.18
 * Mojolicious (if you want to run the gui)
-* SQLite3 and corresponding Perl DBB driver
+* SQLite3 and corresponding Perl DBD driver
 * and of course: clang-tidy!

 On Ubuntu, run: